mudpuppy-rs/mudpuppy/README.md

 * **Responsive TUI** - Mudpuppy is a terminal client, but it tries to be more like a GUI app.
-It has a terminal user-interface (TUI) with built-in support for panes, resizable sub-windows, and so on.
+It has a terminal user-interface (TUI) with built-in support for panes and resizable sub-windows.
 The TUI scales and redraws as your terminal changes size, making it great for use on mobile over SSH.

 * **Python** - the "py" in "Mudpup**py**" stands for Python :) Instead of Lua, or a custom scripting language, Mudpuppy uses Python for customization and